 - Supports sharing recordings via Jira, Slack, Trello, Asana, GitHub.

-- Offers different sizes of screenshots: scrolling screen capture on Mac, selected area or visible area.
+- Offers different sizes of screenshots: scrolling screen capture on a Mac, selected area, or visible area

 - Has simple editing tools: annotations, text, cropping, blur effect, etc.

 - Supports copying a screenshot directly when screenshotting selected areas for quick pasting

 - To get a shareable link, you need to register on the Awesome Screenshot official website